 BOATING AND FISHING: the pond is known to be full of large-mouth bass and white and yellow perch, and loons serenade each summer evening.
 2-person canoe, 4-person pedal boat, 2 new kayaks, 7 life vests provided.
 No large motorboats are present on the pond, but guests are welcome to bring a kayak, rowboat, or canoe.

 PLEASURES AT THE CAMP:

 Fire pit and picnic table at the water's edge.
 Most popular activities: listening for the loons, sunset watching, swimming, boating, and hiking, berry picking, chilling in a porch rocking chair, lobster grilling, gathering with friends around the fire pit after sunset, board games.
-NEW FOR 2013: land line phone in cottage.
+Land line phone in cottage.
 Cell phone reception is good on the porch, at least for Verizon and Maine Cellular subscribers: iffy reception for ATT, TMobile, Sprint.
-HDTV Satellite/high speed internet/WiFi installed June 2009; tv reception cannot be guaranteed during cloudy weather.
+HDTV Satellite/high speed internet/WiFi; tv reception cannot be guaranteed during cloudy weather.

 THINGS TO ENJOY NEARBY: